 Ultimate Act of Compassion

-The Ultimate Act of Compassion program is offered to owners who have run out of options to care for, or re-home their equine and have decided that humane euthanasia might be their only choice.
+The Ultimate Act of Compassion Program is offered to responsible horse owners who may have run out of options for their horse.

 Sometimes humane euthanasia is the best solution for a horse.
 We are able to provide the cost of euthanasia if the owner cannot afford it.

 The goal of this program is to: